+YES, WE ARE GOING TO THE THEATER – ON NOV 17th!!
 Aren’t we all in a mood for froth and humor and wit and bubbly deliciousness in the form of a lighter than air theatrical event?
 YES!
-And Lincoln Center Theater is obliging with a new work, FLYING OVER SUNSET, a bit of original theatrical effervescence which takes some part fact, and other parts fiction, with celebrities of another era in, uh, unique circumstances.
+And Lincoln Center Theater is obliging with an original, new, work, FLYING OVER SUNSET, an inspired bit of theatrical effervescence which takes some part fact, and other parts fiction, with celebrities of another era in, uh, unique circumstances.

 But getting back to the story – the first Act is made of up well-known facts – that each of these three experimented with LSD.
 The second Act is fiction and has the three personalities taking a “trip” together and addressing aspects of their lives and the world at that time.
 And, even though it more than likely never- ever happened, there would be three no more interesting people to do this!
 As Lapine said, “Each of the characters had extraordinary lives, chose unusual paths, and were in some ways self-invented.”
 The show, he said, “is about explorers — about people who reach a certain age, success and notoriety, and want more.
 They want to know what’s beyond the world they live in.”